British Rail Class 221

-The Class 221 are similar to the Class 220 Voyager units, but were built with a tilting mechanism enabling up to six degrees of tilt to allow higher speeds on curved tracks, most have five coaches, and they have a different bogie design.
+The class is similar to the Class 220 Voyager, but was built with a tilting mechanism enabling up to six degrees of tilt to allow higher speeds on curved tracks.
+Additionally, most have five coaches, and they have a different bogie design.
 They have a maximum speed of 125 mph.

-The trains are divided between two operators, Avanti West Coast (20 sets) and CrossCountry (24 sets).
-CrossCountry sets had their tilt function disabled in 2008 to improve reliability and reduce maintenance costs.
+The trains are divided between two operators, CrossCountry (25 sets) and Grand Central (two sets).
+CrossCountry sets had their tilt function disabled in 2008 to improve reliability and reduce maintenance costs, and Grand Central sets do not use theirs, although they remain in place.
+There are also a number of additional sets in storage, having been stood down from Avanti West Coast in December 2024.

 Details

-The Class 221s were produced as five- or four-coach sets.
+The Class 221 units were produced as five- or four-coach sets.
 Each coach is equipped with a Cummins QSK19 diesel engine producing 560 kW at 1,800 rpm, driving an electrical generator which powers two motors, each driving one (inner) axle per bogie via a cardan shaft and final drive.
 1200 mi can be travelled between refuellings.

-The coach bodies, the engines and most of the equipment of the Class 221s are the same as the Class 220s, but the bogies are very different: the Class 220 Voyager B5000 bogies have inside-frames which expose the whole of the wheel faces, while the Class 221 SuperVoyager Y36 bogies have a more traditional outside-framed bogie.
-Unlike the Class 220s, the Class 221s were built with a hydraulic-actuated tilting system to run at high speed around bends, though this has now been disabled from the 24 sets operated by CrossCountry.
+The coach bodies, the engines and most of the equipment of the Class 221 are the same as the Class 220, but the bogies are very different: the Class 220 Voyager B5000 bogies have inside-frames which expose the whole of the wheel faces, while the Class 221 SuperVoyager Y36 bogies have a more traditional outside-framed bogie.
+Unlike the Class 220, the Class 221 was built with a hydraulic-actuated tilting system to run at high speed around bends, though this has now been disabled from the 24 sets operated by CrossCountry.